GDPR Awareness

 Does the GDPR apply to every workplace in the UK?

 The GDPR applies to every business in the UK and was set into law through the Data Protection Act of 2018.
+GDPR training for staff is mandatory for those with certain ISO certifications.

 How many principles are there in the GDPR?